Go Ad-Free

 Duration

 You may have heard about antibiotic-resistant bacteria.
 They can greatly complicate the treatment of infections.
 But have you ever heard of antifungal-resistant fungus?
-Infectious disease experts knew nothing about a scary fungus, Candida auris, less than two decades ago.
+Infectious disease experts knew nothing about a scary fungus, Candida auris, in 2008.
+But in less than two decades this dangerous fungal infection is making waves around the world.
 It has acquired resistance to a number of potent antifungal medications.
 Consequently, it now poses threats of hard-to-treat infections in many corners of the globe.

 New York Times journalist Matt Richtel was looking for a suitable topic for a series of in-depth reports.
 When he asked the experts at the Centers for Disease Control and Prevention, they suggested he investigate Candida auris.
 They were more worried about this scary fungus than about most other health problems, and when you listen to his story, we think you will be, too!

-Candida auris was first identified in the ear of a Japanese woman about a decade ago.
+Candida auris was first identified in the ear of a Japanese woman almost two decades ago.
 It wasn’t making her sick.
 Nonetheless, before long infectious disease experts started finding people who were very sick with this fungus.
 Because several strains have developed resistance to multiple common antifungal medications, the infections can be quite difficult to treat.

 Who Is at High Risk?